-- 30. The Beijing Platform for Action addressed information and communication technologies in strategic objectives B.3, B.5 and J.1, which call for action to improve women's access to vocational training, science and technology, and continuing learning; allocate sufficient resources for and monitor the implementation of educational reforms; and increase the participation and access to women to expression and decision-making in and through the media and new technologies of communication.
-Actions proposed in the Beijing Platform for Action and other outcomes of intergovernmental processes include: - Train women to make greater use of information technology for communication and the media, including at the international level (Beijing Platform for Action, para 242(b)); - Develop policies and programmes to enhance the employability of women and their access to quality jobs, through improving access to formal, nonformal and vocational training, lifelong learning and retraining, long-distance education, including in information and communications technology and entrepreneurial skills, particularly in developing countries, to support women's empowerment in the different stages of their lives (A/RES/S-23/3, para 82(e)); - Enable equal access for women to ICT-based economic activities, such as small business and home-based employment, to information systems and improved technologies, and to new employment opportunities in this area, and consider developing telecentres, information centres, community access points and business incubators (CSW agreed conclusions 2003, para 4(k));
+- 30. The Beijing Platform for Action addressed information and communication technologies in strategic objectives B.3, B.5 and J.1, which call for action to improve women's access to vocational training, science and technology and continuing learning; allocate sufficient resources for and monitor the implementation of educational reforms; and increase the participation and access of women to expression and decision-making in and through the media and new technologies of communication.
+Actions proposed in the Beijing Platform for Action and other outcomes of intergovernmental processes include: - Training women to make greater use of information technology for communication and the media, including at the international level (Beijing Platform for Action, para.
+242 (b));

-- Ensure equal opportunities for women, and monitor gender representation, in different categories and levels of work, education and training in the media and ICT areas, with a view to increasing women's participation in decision- making at all levels of ICT and the media (CSW agreed conclusions 2003, para 4(m)); - Work on removing the gender barriers to ICT education and training and promoting equal training opportunities in ICT-related fields for women and girls.
-Early intervention programmes in science and technology should target young girls with the aim of increasing the number of women in ICT careers.
-Promote the exchange of best practices on the integration of gender perspectives in ICT education (World Summit on the Information Society, Plan of Action, 2003, para 11(g)); 19 - Encourage the development of best practices for e-workers and e-employers built, at the national level, on principles of fairness and gender equality, respecting all relevant international norms (World Summit on the Information Society, Plan of Action, 2003, para 19(a)); - Promote teleworking to allow citizens, particularly in the developing countries, LDCs, and small economies, to live in their societies and work anywhere, and to increase employment opportunities for women, and for those with disabilities (World Summit on the Information Society, Plan of Action, 2003, para 19(c)); - Implement effective training and education, particularly in ICT science and technology, that motivates and promotes participation and active involvement of girls and women in the decision-making process of building the Information Society (World Summit on the Information Society, Tunis Agenda, 2005, para 90(d)).20
+- Developing policies and programmes to enhance the employability of women and their access to quality jobs, through improving access to formal, informal and vocational training, life-long learning and retraining, long-distance education, including in information and communications technology and entrepreneurial skills, particularly in developing countries, to support women's empowerment in the different stages of their lives (General Assembly resolution S-23/3, para.
+82 (e)); - Enabling equal access for women to information and communication technology-based economic activities, such as small business and home-based employment, to information systems and improved technologies and to new employment opportunities in this area and considering the development of telecentres, information centres, community access points and business incubators (Commission agreed conclusions 2003, para.
+4 (k)); - Ensuring equal opportunities for women and monitoring gender representation, in different categories and levels of work, education and training in the media and information and communication technology areas, with a view to increasing women's participation in decision-making at all levels of information and communication technology and the media; - Working on removing the gender barriers to information and communication technology education and training and promoting equal training opportunities in information and communication technology-related fields for women and girls (early intervention programmes in science and technology should target young girls with the aim of increasing the number of women in information and communication technology careers); promoting the exchange of best practices on the integration of gender perspectives in information and communication technology education (see A/C.2/59/3, annex, chapter I.B., para.
+11 (g)); - Encouraging the development of best practices for e-workers and e-employers built, at the national level, on principles of fairness and gender equality, respecting all relevant international norms (ibid., para.
+19 (a)); - Promoting teleworking to allow citizens, particularly in the developing countries, least developed countries and small economies, to live in their societies and work anywhere and increasing employment opportunities for women and those with disabilities (ibid., para.
+19 (c)); - Implementing effective training and education, particularly in information and communication technology science and technology, that motivates and promotes the participation and active involvement of girls and women in the decision-making process of building the information society (see para.
+90 (d) of the Tunis Agenda for the Information Society).